blane07/growth-paths/README.md

 # growth-paths

-Visualization of goals, skills, and knowledge
+Visualization of knowledge and skills required for capabilies